 The accuracy of references is the responsibility of the authors.
 Limit citations to those that are pertinent and essential to your study.
-No more than 30 references may be listed.
 References should be numbered in order of appearance in the text using numbers in carved parentheses placed on the writing line, and listed in the following style: names of the first three authors followed by “et al.” if there are more than three authors, full title of the paper, name of journal abbreviated in accordance with Index Medicus, year, volume, first and last page number.
 Leave out unnecessary periods and commas.

 The following example illustrates the form to be used: